nodesource/nsolid-buildpack-cf-v2/README.md

 To use the non-default buildpack, specify it explicitly in your `manifest.yml` or on the `cf push` command line invocation.

-This buildpack does not currently support creating a "bundled" version of itself.

 Authors and Contributors